aiminickwong/litevirt-hypervisor/README.md

 1. Install a host with CentOS 6.5

-2. Git clone this project and switch branch to hypervisor
+2. Git clone this project

 3. Construct compiler environment